danangace/react-pokecard/README.md

 # React Pokecard App
 This project was created with React Js.
-Purpose of this project is to help creator to refresh about :
+Purpose of this project is to help creator to refresh about Basic Concept of React Js Framework :
-- Basic React js framework.
+- React Js Lifecycle.
+- Component and Props.
-- Usage of react-router
+- Usage of react-router.
-- Fetching 3rd Party API
+- Fetching 3rd Party API.
-- Usage of react-hooks, includes usage of custom hooks
+- Usage of react-hooks, includes usage of custom hooks.

 ## Feature

 - Listed of pokemon cards
-- Listeed of pokemon cards based on Pokemon Type
+- Listed of pokemon cards based on Pokemon Type
 - Search Pokemon Card (**On Progress**)
 - Detail Pokemon Card (**On Progress**)